oliverjam/learn-promises/README.md

 ### Task 3

-1. Write a `getRepos` function that takes a user object argument
+1. Write a `getRepos` function that takes a Github user object as an argument
-1. Fetch the user's repos after you've fetched the user
+1. Fetch the user's repos using the `repos_url` from the user object (_after_ you've fetched the user)
 1. Log the array of repos

 ### Bonus if you have time: Task 4